 - Where do you see yourself in five years time?

-- Describe the time when you went above and beyond of what was expected of you?
+- Describe a situation when you went above and beyond of what was expected of you?

 - Here is a case describing a common drug interaction.
 How would you resolve it?

-- How do you spot drug seeking behavior?
+- How can we spot drug seeking behavior?
 What would you do if you spotted it?

 - You cannot read the prescription.
 What would you do?

 - How would you ensure that different treatments are compatible?

-- What things do you need to assure yourself about before dispensing prescription medicines to any customer?
+- What things do you need to assure yourself about before dispensing prescription medicines to a customer?

 - How do you keep up to date with current pharmacy practice, new drugs and trends in the industry?

 - Do you have any questions?

-Interviewers realize it and observe a lot of things while talking to you.
+Interviewers know it and they will observe a lot of things while talking to you.
 Do you smile?
-Do you communicate clearly enough?
 Do you speak to the point?
 Are you a good listener?
-Can you keep attention to detail?
-Do you have a right personality for a pharmacist?
-Are you motivated to have this job, or do you apply only because you have invested so much time and money to graduate?
+Do you keep attention to detail?
+Do you have a right personality for this job?
+Do you really want to work as a pharmacist, or do you apply for this this job only because of all money and time you invested in your career?

-The interviewers observe and asses everything.
-In order to succeed, you need to present yourself as a dedicated and motivated professional who strives to provide the best possible customer service in a every moment in job.
-Nowadays, there’s really a pharmacy on every corner.
-If clients are not satisfied with the behavior and professionalism of the employees, they will simply go and spend money in another pharmacy.
-Recruiters and pharmacy managers know it and test your customer service skills in an interview.
+The interviewers observe (nearly) everything.
+You need to present yourself as a motivated professional who strives to provide the best possible customer service in every moment.
+There’s really a pharmacy on every corner.
+If clients aren’t satisfied with the behavior and professionalism of the pharmacy employees, they will simply go and spend their money in the next one.
+Pharmacy managers know it and therefor they will test your customer service skills.

 References and recommendations